MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-files-troubleshoot.md

 A server endpoint may not log sync activity for the following reasons:

-- The server has an active VSS sync session (SnapshotSync).
+- Agent version 4.3.0.0 or older is installed and the server has an active VSS sync session (SnapshotSync).
 When a VSS sync session is active for a server endpoint, other server endpoints on the same volume cannot start a start sync session until the VSS sync session completes.
+To resolve this issue, install agent version 5.0.2.0 which supports multiple server endpoints syncing on a volume when a VSS sync session is active.

 	To check current sync activity on a server, see [How do I monitor the progress of a current sync session?](#how-do-i-monitor-the-progress-of-a-current-sync-session).